Skip to main content

 16 February 2026 | Interview

-What connects you with Beethoven's life and work or not?
+What connects you with the life and work of Beethoven or not?

-When I hear the name Beethoven, the first thing that comes to mind is “Ode to Joy”.
-But I also think back to my student days, I lived and studied for several years in Beethoven's birthplace Bonn.
-And of course his appearance.
+The name Beethoven first reminds me of “Ode to Joy”.
+But I also think back to my student days, I lived and studied for several years in Beethoven's birthplace, Bonn.
+And, of course, his appearance.
 The rather grim look, the wild gray hair.

 Why are you going on this fictional journey with Beethoven and us this year?

-I am particularly drawn to the collaboration with so many other artists on this journey.
-As a photographer, I often work alone, but I actually love working in a team.
+What excites me most about the journey is the collaboration with so many other artists.
+As a photographer, I often work alone, but I actually love teamwork.
 I am very much looking forward to the exchange and believe that it will enrich me greatly, not just artistically.

-If Beethoven were sitting opposite you: What topics would you discuss?
+If Beethoven were sitting opposite you: What topics would you address?
 What questions would you ask?

 I don't think there's a burning question I would like to ask Beethoven.
 In fact, I have an ambivalent impression of him as a contemporary.
-In what one reads and hears about him, how his nature was, the term “toxic masculinity” immediately resonates in my mind, and if this first impression were confirmed in a fictional encounter, I would have no interest in a conversation.
+In what you read and hear about him, how his nature was, the term “toxic masculinity” immediately resonates in my mind, and if this first impression were confirmed in a fictional encounter, I would have no interest in a conversation.

 What really fascinates me is his view of the world, shaped by humanism.
-The non-recognition of hierarchies connects him and me in my eyes very much.
-It is always interesting when you have a common basis but come to different conclusions.
+In my eyes, his refusal to acknowledge hierarchies connects him and me very much.
+It is always interesting when you have a common basis but arrive at different conclusions.

-In a podcast about him, it was said that Beethoven did not care much for the individual person, but extremely much for humanity as a whole.
+In a podcast about him, it was essentially stated that Beethoven did not care much for the individual person but a lot for humanity as a whole.
 I think I see it exactly the opposite.
-I am very interested in the individual, and humanity as a whole causes a lot of damage in my eyes.
-Here would be a starting point where an interesting exchange could certainly develop.
+I am very interested in the individual, while humanity as a whole, in my eyes, causes a lot of harm.
+This could be a starting point where an interesting exchange could certainly develop.